Dalhs-93/pandas-sql-employee-data/README.md

 This makes adhering to the principle of least privilege (PoLP) easier, as each role can be assigned a specific set of permissions, and the permissions can be easily modified for a specific role.

+# General notes

+I know that it's not strictly necessary to use classes for this task, but I wanted to show that I can use classes and OOP principles.

+I am mainly using Python for this task rather than SQL as many methods are in pandas and other libraries meaning less code to do the same job.
+Also there are other operations like data logging and writing to local files that would not be possible/recommended as SQL queries.
+However, my script does include one SELECT SQL query to extract data from an SQL database to show a realistic use case of how Python and pandas can be used to interact with SQL databases.

+I mainly use vectorised pandas operations for data manipulation as they are more efficient than looping.

+If I was doing logging in a real project I would send the custom logs to a cloud logging service like AWS CloudWatch.

+I am using uv for package management as it has detailed dependency resolution, is faster, has less commands, and is more automatic than pip.

+If you have any issues setting this up please let me know benldale93@gmail.com.